 The architect was E. Boyden and Son of Worcester.
 Elbridge Boyden (1810–1898) designed many public buildings throughout the country, chiefly in New England.
-Area buildings he designed include Mechanics Hall in Worcester, The public library in Hubbardston, and the Congregational church in Brookfield.
+Area buildings he designed include Mechanics Hall in Worcester, the public library in Hubbardston, and the Congregational church in Brookfield.

 The Tudor Gothic style church would be 88 feet long and 60 feet wide with a 127 foot tower.
 The church was built of Monson Granite.
 The master builder and contractor were from Providence RI.
 Interior illumination was by gas, before electrification.
 There are disconnected remnants of old gas illumination piping in the church attic and cellar.

 Another endowment from the Gilbert Estate and matching funds from the Gilbert Company were used to purchase a Johnson and Son Organ in 1874.
-The organ has two manuals and 13 ranks and is labeled Opus 428.
+The organ has two manuals and 13 ranks and is Opus 430.
 In 54 years the Johnson and Son Company built 860 organs.
 The company operated from 1844 through 1898.
 All Johnson organs were completely mechanical.
 In a tracker organ all the movements between the keys, pedals and valves are mechanical.
 This allows the organist to control the timing and force of the sound by touch.